jmarkow/intan-audio-shifter/README.md

 Audio shifter board for sending line-level audio signals to the Intan RHD evaluation board ADCs.
 Kindly designed for the Gardner Lab by the Electronics Design Facility at BU.
+To view/order you will need the ExpressPCB software.
+Load in the driver1.sch and driver1.pcb files.
+The PCB was designed as a "miniboard".